elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

     rtt min/avg/max/mdev = 0.138/0.138/0.138/0.000 ms

 So now **rhel1-vh** is pointing to our rhel6 machine.
-Now let&#8217;s add a directory where we will host the virtualhost:
+Now let's add a directory where we will host the virtualhost:

     [root@rhel1 ~]# mkdir /var/www/html/vh